Learned Scalable Video Coding For Humans and Machines: Introduction

 The swift progress in deep learning technologies has led to the emergence of several learned image and video codecs that rely on deep neural networks (DNNs) to compete with established conventional counterparts like JPEG, HEVC, and VVC.
-Notable methods include \cite{balle2018, minnen, cheng2020, dcvc, canf, anfic, ladune, ssf, dcvc_tcm}.
+Notable methods include~\cite{balle2018, minnen, cheng2020, dcvc, canf, anfic, ladune, ssf, dcvc_tcm}.
 Nevertheless, a majority of DNN-based codecs have focused on image and video compression for human viewing.
 On the other hand, DNNs are widely used in visual analytics, but their primary emphasis is not on compression~\cite{video_analytics}.
+An important recent development in this space is JPEG AI~\cite{jpegai}, a DNN-based image coding standard whose aim is to support both human viewing and machine analysis within a single unified bitstream.
+An advantage of JPEG AI over earlier coding standards is that it offers the opportunity to bypass input image reconstruction and feed entropy-decoded latent representation into a DNN-based back-end for analysis, thereby facilitating potential savings in terms of complexity.
+However, the JPEG AI standard itself does not offer the means for the encoder to distinguish machine task-relevant from task-irrelevant information.
+Hence, when human viewing is needed only occasionally, this approach faces similar challenges in terms of bit-efficiency as earlier coding standards, because task-irrelevant information is encoded into the bitstream.

-Recently, a new standardization effort, known as MPEG-VCM (Video Coding for Machines)~\cite{mpeg_vcm}, has been initiated with the aim of establishing a standardized framework for video coding that caters to the needs of both human and machine vision.
+Recently, new video standardization efforts -- MPEG-VCM (Video Coding for Machines)~\cite{mpeg_vcm} and MPEG-FCM (Feature Coding for Machines) -- have been initiated with the aim of establishing a standardized framework for video coding that caters to the needs of both human and machine vision.
 Various approaches have also been proposed for scalable image coding for multiple tasks~\cite{sic1,sic2,hyomin_sic}, including machine vision and human viewing.
 In these methods, the base layer usually supports the machine vision task (e.g., object detection) while the enhancement layer supports input reconstruction for human viewing.
-In terms of video,~\cite{hyomin_svc} presents a scalable human-machine video codec based on the concept of latent-space scalability~\cite{hyomin_latent}.
-This codec was designed using a hybrid approach that leverages DNN-based compression for intra coding, and a combination of DNN and conventional techniques inter-frame coding.